Social Pragmatic Communication Disorder: Symptoms and Treatment

 Involving families and educators in the treatment process is essential for the success of individuals with SPCD.
 Parents and teachers can provide valuable support by reinforcing communication strategies and creating opportunities for social interactions in everyday settings.

-2. What are the symptoms of social pragmatic communication disorder?
+What is an example of a social pragmatic communication disorder?